chr15m/hoc-2024/slides/slides.md

 <!--

 Introduction to Sitefox, what is is and why it exists.

+- a library for building web app backends with ClojureScript.

 - story of why i built it:
   - coming from django